richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
+- want to keep affine 2D-relation in graph tracks

+- add repeat-till-convergence (error doesn't change) using direct edges for each vertex ON scale/translate/rotate optimum strategy

 - triple results are very bad - error not decreasing
 	- bad for all points or just 3-way points
 	-? abs matrices ? [only difference is scale]
+		-- different error metrics are being used ?

+		WHY IS THIS NOT THE SAME :
+		this.estimate3DPoints();
+		this.averagePoints3DFromMatches(true);